jays226/About/README.md

+# About

-Second-year student at University of Virginia pursuing a B.A. in Computer Science & B.A. in Economics.
+I am a second-year student pursuing a double major in Computer Science and Economics at the University of Virginia

 <!--